 Poland's Daughter: a story of love, war, and exile

 The Second World War -- the worst thing that ever happened.
-It started in September 1939, with Hitler's Wehrmacht invading Poland from the west, while Stalin's Red Army storming in from the east.
+It started in September 1939, with Hitler's Wehrmacht invading Poland from the west, while Stalin's Red Army stormed in from the east.
 Among their victims was a five-year-old named Basia Deszberg.
-The Russians shot her father and brother in the Katyn Forest massacres, then loaded Basia, her sister, and her mother into a cattle car for a horrific three-week journey to the steppes of Kazakhstan, there to survive as best they could.
-Over the next eight years, they would escape through Persia, Lebanon, and Egypt to find safe haven in England.
+The Russians shot her father and brother in the Katyn Forest massacres, then loaded Basia, her sister, and their mother into a cattle car for a horrific three-week journey to the steppes of Kazakhstan, there to survive as best they could.
+Over the next eight years, they'd escape through Persia, Lebanon, and Egypt to find safe haven in England.

-By contrast, Daniel Ford grew up in a United States mired by the Great Depression.
+By contrast, I grew up in a United States mired by the Great Depression.
 Europe's agony was America's windfall!
-Dan went from hardscrabble poverty to a college degree and a fellowship that took him to the English university where Basia was also a student.
-This is the story of their meeting, their travels, and their parting.
-It is, promises the author, both a love story and a history lesson, and one you will never forget.
+I went from hardscrabble poverty to a college degree and a fellowship that took me to the English university where Basia was a student.
+This is the story of our meeting, our travels, and our parting.

 Poland's Daughter: How I Met Basia, Hitchhiked to Italy, and Learned About Love, War, and Exile

-Go here for more about the research that went into this book.
+And go here for some of the research that went into Poland's Daughter.